 In this study, we comprehensively explored the genetic resolution of poultry disease resistance through the perspective of genome-wide association studies (GWAS), which involves the economic and social impacts of poultry diseases, the role of genetics in poultry disease resistance, and the importance and application of GWAS.
-These research results are not only of great significance for the sustainable development of the poultry diseases, which is an important contribution to the improvement of global food safety and the protection of public health.
+These research results are not only of great significance for the sustainable development of the poultry industry, but also provide a new scientific basis and methodology for the prevention and control of poultry diseases, which is an important contribution to the improvement of global food safety and the protection of public health.